Edmond-Édouard Lapeyre: Diversity of subjects

 Lapeyre’s early envois to the Salon were eclectic.
 Alongside paintings of picturesque and Orientalist subjects, such as Avant le bal, a work perfectly in harmony with the canons of the Belle Époque, at the 1912 Salon he exhibited Les femmes de Sparte à Aeglia, an ambitious history painting that revived grand mythological themes.

 Between these two extremes, Lapeyre exhibited genre scenes depicting the leisure pursuits of Parisian high society – a boxing match in the Salle Wagram, and the Saint-Cloud racetrack.
 His elegant Portrait d’Anna de Noailles aux courses illustrates his twofold talent as a portraitist and chronicler of society life – qualities shared by other exhibitors such as Jean Béraud and Henri Gervex.

 Lapeyre's landscapes

 Landscape featured among Edmond-Édouard Lapeyre’s Salon paintings on two occasions: the first time in 1909, with En patrouille, and a second in 1914, with La rentrée des gerbes.
-Here, rather than the kind of dark Naturalism found in Victor-Ferdinand Bourgeois' paintings, we find a sunny social realism in which farm workers are shown making their way back to the farm, their pitchforks over their shoulders, with the discreet but palpable satisfaction of a task properly done.
+Here, rather than the kind of dark Naturalism found in Victor-Ferdinand Bourgeois' paintings, we find a sunny social realism in which farm workers are shown making their way back to the farm, their pitchforks over their shoulders.

-This essential difference of temperament makes Lapeyre closer to the colourful verism of the Italian Macchiaioli than to that of his fellow French artists, even if the latter had distanced themselves from the austere Naturalism of Zola’s day.
+This essential difference of temperament makes Lapeyre closer to the verism of the Italian Macchiaioli than to that of his fellow French artists, even if the latter had distanced themselves from the Naturalism of Zola’s day.
 The serenity of the weather and generosity of nature in Lapeyre’s work, and that of Gaston Balande and Henri-Alexandre Sollier, are in contrast to the bleakness of his French contemporaries.